analog-nico/stealthy-require/README.md

 [![Coverage Status](https://img.shields.io/coveralls/analog-nico/stealthy-require.svg?style=flat-square)](https://coveralls.io/r/analog-nico/stealthy-require)
 [![Dependency Status](https://img.shields.io/david/analog-nico/stealthy-require.svg?style=flat-square)](https://david-dm.org/analog-nico/stealthy-require)

-This is probably the closest you can get currently to require something in node.js with completely bypassing the require cache.
+This is probably the closest you can currently get to require something in node.js with completely bypassing the require cache.

 The restrictions are:

 - [Native modules cannot be required twice.](https://github.com/nodejs/node/issues/5016) Thus this module bypasses the require cache only for non-native (e.g. JS) modules.
 - The require cache is only bypassed for all operations that happen synchronously when a module is required.
-If a module lazy loads another module at a later time this require call will not bypass the cache anymore.
+If a module lazy loads another module at a later time that require call will not bypass the cache anymore.

-This means you should have a close look at all require calls before you decide to use this library.
+This means you should have a close look at all internal require calls before you decide to use this library.

 ## Installation